 Set in an eternal frame, but one always honouring momentary significance, this psalm supplies hope and reassurance in fleeting worry and genuine despair—and all between.

 Perhaps this is the day—speaking in strictly 21st Century terms—where there are more concerns for our safety and longer-term wellbeing than ever before.
 Psalm 23, therefore, is ever pertinent today.

 It reminds us the God is an eternal God, shielding us from the woes of our sin and from the terror of fear as it enfolds our minds and hearts, sometimes without reason or warning.

 Sometimes we need to be reminded that the joy of the Lord is available almost continually, even when we may struggle with worry, sadness, loss, or be in despair.

-In a day when worries are just as relevant as ever before we can know the safety in God as we ruminate over these words—the beautiful, majestic Psalm 23.
+In a day when worries are just as relevant as ever before, we can know the safety in God as we reflect over these words—the beautiful, majestic Psalm 23.

 © 2012 S. J. Wickham.